 Focus on one thing at a time

-When you have an influx of emails from different co-workers also asking for something it’s so easy to go from doing one job to another without a seconds thought, and then you end up juggling all of them at once.
-Focus on one task at a time, and as soon as that is done then get onto the next.
+When you have an influx of emails from different co-workers also asking for something it’s so easy to go from doing one job to another without a second thought, and then you end up juggling all of them at once.
+Focus on one task at a time, and as soon as that is done then get on to the next.

 Explain to your colleagues that you’re in the middle of something and you’ll get to them as soon as you can – give a deadline if you’re confident – no one can blame you for doing your job.